joined/joined.github.io/content/posts/snagging-a-seat-at-berlins-toughest-6-seat-sushi-bar/index.md

 We could try to search for an endpoint in the Zenchef API that allows to search a restaurant (and hopefully get its ID) based on a name.
 After all, the app allows this kind of search, so there must be an endpoint for that hidden somewhere.
-Well, I searched around, asked ChatGPT for help, but I couldn't find that endpoint.
+I searched around, asked ChatGPT for help, but I couldn't find that endpoint.

-I was about to give up, and then an idea struck me: in the Zenchef app you can share a link to a restaurant.
+I was about to give up when an idea struck: in the Zenchef app you can share a link to a restaurant.
 Could that link lead us to the ID we're looking for?

 So we open the restaurant in the app, click share, and we get a link like this: